 Paradise Lagoon

-Paradise Lagoon is a calm, sheltered saltwater lagoon, and it’s ideal for families or visitors who prefer gentle water.
+Paradise Lagoon is a calm, sheltered saltwater lagoon, and it is ideal for families or visitors who prefer gentle water.
+Because the lagoon is protected, the water usually stays smooth and shallow.
+As a result, it is a comfortable place for swimming, floating, or simply relaxing near the shore.

 Resort-Affiliated Beaches